 Step 1.
 Make a Learning Analysis

-The first thing you need to do is to set objectives.
+The first thing you need to do is set objectives.
 They should be driven by the end result.
 In other words, what should your viewer be able to do once they finish the tutorial?
 Most instructional designers will write these objectives with an action verb that clearly states what the learner will be able to do upon completion.

 After you have examined the topic inside out, you need to learn all you can about the intended learners.
 This helps you tailor the content you’re presenting.
 Are the expected viewers of the tutorial complete beginners, so you need to explain all the concepts in great detail?
 Or are they pros and you can skip over the easier steps?
-This will help you present the material in the most comprehensible way for your audience.
+This will help you present the material in the way that is most comprehensible for your audience.